'We're not related by blood but we are a family'

 For Margaret, life is all about community.
 Born in Derbyshire, Margaret remembers a time when everyone knew everyone and looked out for one another.
 Now, she lives in a high rise flat in Hackney and while this could be isolating, she has created a life for herself outside the tower block.

-Margaret’s love of being amongst people and contributing to her community, led her to coin the phrase ‘recycled teenagers’ for the group of over 55 year olds that meet once a week at Sutton House.
-For many of the ‘teenagers’, some in their 90s, their time together making crafts, playing music and learning to dance with their teacher Stuart, is one of the only times they get to interact with others.
+Margaret’s love of being amongst people and contributing to her community, led her to join a group of over 55 year olds that meet once a week at Sutton House.
+For many of the group, some in their 90s, their time together making crafts, playing music and learning to dance with their teacher Stuart, is one of the only times they get to interact with others.

 The 'Doctor of Dance'

 Fondly referred to as the ‘Doctor of Dance’ the group love what Stuart brings into their lives, through their weekly class.
 Regardless of age or ability - one woman even goes to the class despite being on crutches - they give it a go.
 As Margaret says 'We’ve retired, not expired.'

 Giving back to the community